Introduction: Freedom with Wisdom, Courage with Preparation.

 3. Cultural Navigation: Dress, Behavior & Social Codes.

-Making these little choices helps keep your peace and shows others you’re not someone they can easily push around.
+Making these small choices helps maintain your inner peace and shows others that you are not someone they can easily manipulate.
+This is one of the tips for solo travel for Arab women Egypt.

 4. Prayer, Halal Food & Modest Accommodations.